 Is Home Gym Better than a Commercial Gym?

-Unless you have an unrestricted space and overflowing cash to match the versatility of commercial gym spaces, you are mostly limited to one aerobic exercise machine (like the treadmill or elliptical) and one multi gym rack and weight.
+Unless you have unrestricted space and overflowing cash to match the versatility of commercial gym spaces, you are mostly limited to one aerobic exercise machine (like the treadmill or elliptical) and one multi-gym rack and weight.

 A home gym does contribute its share of advantages, including saving time and expenses, which stand ahead of the rest.

 So, while you can work out wearing your comfortable clothes and at your preferred time, it can never match a traditional gym setup.